Italy Global Business Entities Guide Italy Joint Stock Company - Società per Azioni

 Governing document(s)

-The S.p.A. is governed by the: (i) deed of incorporation, (ii) articles of association and (iii) shareholders’ agreement.
+The S.p.A. is governed by the: (i) deed of incorporation, (ii) Articles of Association and (iii) shareholders' agreement (if any).

 Liability of incorporators / shareholders